MicrosoftDocs/minecraft-creator/creator/ScriptAPI/GameTest/GameTestSequence.md

 ---
-title: GameTest.GameTestSequence Class
-description: Contents of the GameTest.GameTestSequence class
+# DO NOT TOUCH — This file was automatically generated.
+See https://github.com/Mojang/MinecraftScriptingApiDocsGenerator to modify descriptions, examples, etc.
 author: jakeshirley
 ms.author: jashir
 ms.prod: Gaming
+title: GameTest.GameTestSequence Class
+description: Contents of the GameTest.GameTestSequence class.
 ---
 # GameTestSequence Class